 In addition to contributing 104 commits, Thomas Petazzoni also merged 1095 patches from other developers during this cycle, in order to help Buildroot maintainer Peter Korsgaard.

-Last month, the entire Free Electrons engineering team attended the Embedded Linux Conference Europe in Berlin.
-The slides and videos of the talks have been posted, including the ones from the seven talks given by Free Electrons engineers:
+Last month, the entire Bootlin engineering team attended the Embedded Linux Conference Europe in Berlin.
+The slides and videos of the talks have been posted, including the ones from the seven talks given by Bootlin engineers:

 Alexandre Belloni presented on ASoC: Supporting Audio on an Embedded Board, slides and video.